University of Central Missouri: Athletics

 Basketball games are played in the UCM Multipurpose Building, renamed in February 2024 for longtime athletic director Jerry Hughes as the Jerry M. Hughes Athletics Center.
 Built in 1976, The Multi, as it is known to students and alumni, has a seating capacity of 6,500 for basketball and volleyball games.
 Football games are played on Vernon Kennedy Field at Audrey J. Walton Stadium.
-The stadium was erected in 1928 and underwent a major face-lift in 1995.
+The stadium was erected in 1928 and underwent a major facelift in 1995.
 The stadium officially holds 11,000 people, but crowds often approach 12,000.

 Keth Memorial Golf Course within Pertle Springs Park on the campus of the University of Central Missouri is an 18-hole grass greens course complete with a fully equipped pro shop.
 Keth Memorial also is home for UCM golf and cross country competitions.

 Library

 The James C. Kirkpatrick Library (JCKL) is the library of the University of Central Missouri.
-It was named for former Secretary of State, James C. Kirkpatrick, Secretary of State in Missouri from 1965 to 1985.
-There are over 480,000 circulating volumes.
+It was named for James C. Kirkpatrick, who was secretary of state of Missouri from 1965 to 1985.
+It includes over 480,000 circulating volumes.